 Also, tree papers readily react to environmental factors like sunlight, dampness, and heat, turning the paper yellow and brittle.

 Hemp grows at a faster rate than trees.
 When comparing hemp with wood paper, it takes 20 to 80 years for a tree to reach maturity.
 In contrast, it takes hemp just 100 to 120 days.

 While a new tree crop is in infancy, a hemp crop is ready for harvest, making it have a much faster crop yield.
 Therefore, a hemp crop can produce as much paper as 4-10 times a tree crop using the same amount of land.
 Hemp harvested for paper also produces a faster return, meaning companies can produce more paper from hemp than from trees in a shorter period.

 Hemp fibers are amongst the strongest natural fibers we have in our world.
 The bast fiber on the outside of the hemp plant's stalk provides the strength that high-quality paper requires.
 As a result, hemp paper is durable.

-Also, hemp papers' ability to stand the test of time further enhances their quality.
+Also, its ability to stand the test of time further enhances its quality.
 Paper from hemp fibers resists decomposition compared to tree paper or paper made from wood fibers.